mert-othaw/mert-othaw/DT_EN_Phase_6_Test.md

 ## Hints

-Every phase of design thinking is important to create useful solutions!
-Don't forget switching roles as "developer" and "user" after 20 minutes to stay in our timebox of 45 minutes for this phase.
+Every phase of Design Thinking is important to create useful solutions!
+Don't forget to switch roles as "developer" and "user" after 20 minutes to stay in the available timebox of 45 minutes for this phase.

 ## Useful Resources for Own Searches

 - Six Phases of Design Thinking: <https://hpi.de/en/school-of-design-thinking/design-thinking/background/design-thinking-process.html>
-- What is a feedback grid and how to use it? <https://designthinking-methods.de/en/5Testen/testCaptureGrid.html> <https://conceptboard.com/blog/feedback-capture-grid-template/> <https://app.mural.co/t/designthinking3783/m/designthinking3783/1660144893937/893a9db441a6b03c7ec4f344c7e7cebb57d01b8c?sender=u321e8a21ffefe6df47a15448>
+- What is a feedback grid and how is it used? <https://designthinking-methods.de/en/5Testen/testCaptureGrid.html> <https://conceptboard.com/blog/feedback-capture-grid-template/> <https://app.mural.co/t/designthinking3783/m/designthinking3783/1660144893937/893a9db441a6b03c7ec4f344c7e7cebb57d01b8c?sender=u321e8a21ffefe6df47a15448>
-- What are User tests and how to use it? <https://designthinking-methods.de/en/5Testen/nutzertests.html>
+- What are user tests and how are they used? <https://designthinking-methods.de/en/5Testen/nutzertests.html>
-- What is mean with (qualitative) validation and how to use it? <https://www.boardofinnovation.com/guides/validation-guide/>
+- What is (qualitative) validation and how is it used? <https://www.boardofinnovation.com/guides/validation-guide/>